Electrons herald non-classical light: Abstract

 Here, we demonstrate the generation of electron-heralded non-classical light using spontaneous parametric scattering in an integrated photonics waveguide.
 We merge energy-resolved single-electron detection with two-photon coincidence measurements in an optical Hanbury-Brown Twiss (HBT) setup to probe strong correlations between the generated photon number and the quantized electron energy loss.
 Electron heralding to a single-photon energy change yields prominent photon anti-bunching.
 The high-contrast detection of threefold coincidences evidences two-photon generation, establishing a novel platform for heralded photon Fock states in integrated photonics-based quantum technology.\\

-In our study, electron-induced photon generation takes place at a $\text{Si}_3\text{N}_4$ waveguide ($\sim 80$-\SI{}{\micro\meter} length, \SI{2.2}{\micro\metre} $\times$ \SI{780}{\nano\metre} cross-section, embedded in SiO\textsubscript{2}) on a photonic chip, which is inserted into the sample plane of a transmission electron microscope (TEM) (cf. Fig.~\ref{fig:figure1_setup}\textbf{a}).
-A weakly focused continuous electron beam (100~keV energy, 30~nm beam diameter, 1.1~mrad half angle) passes the waveguide parallel to its surface at an impact parameter (distance to the surface), of about 250~nm (cf. Fig.~\ref{fig:figure1_setup}\textbf{b}).
+In our study, electron-induced photon generation takes place at a $\text{Si}_3\text{N}_4$ waveguide (\SI{2.2}{\micro\metre} $\times$ \SI{780}{\nano\metre} cross-section, geometry as seen in Fig.~\ref{fig:figure1_setup}\textbf{a,d}, embedded in SiO\textsubscript{2}) on a photonic chip, which is inserted into the sample plane of a transmission electron microscope (TEM) (cf. Fig.~\ref{fig:figure1_setup}\textbf{a}).
+A weakly focused continuous electron beam (100~keV energy, 30~nm beam diameter, 1.1~mrad half angle) passes the waveguide parallel to its surface at an impact parameter (distance to the surface) of about 250~nm (cf. Fig.~\ref{fig:figure1_setup}\textbf{b}).
 Mediated by the structure's dielectric response, the electrons at initial energy $E_0$ interact with the optical vacuum of the waveguide modes.
-The interaction generates photons in the modes in a parametric process~\cite{GarciadeAbajo2010,Bendana2011, Feist2022}, characterized by a direct energy exchange between electrons and photons that leaves the dielectric material unexcited.
-The interaction can, thus, be described as an inelastic electron-photon scattering which entangles the final electron energy $E_0-\sum_{i=1}^k\hbar\omega_i$ with a number of $k$ generated photons at frequencies $\omega_i$.
-The frequencies generally lie within a spectral continuum of possible excitations (scattering operator given in the SI)~\cite{Huang2023}, defined by phase-matching between the electron (group) velocity and photon phase velocity~\cite{Kfir2020}. \\ In an effective single-mode description, the resulting electron-photon state can be simplified to
+The interaction generates photons in the modes in a parametric process~\cite{GarciadeAbajo2010, Bendana2011, Feist2022}, characterized by a direct energy exchange between electrons and photons that leaves the dielectric material unexcited.
+The interaction can, therefore, be described as an inelastic electron-photon scattering which correlates and entangles the final electron energy $E_0-\sum_{i=1}^k\hbar\omega_i$ with $k$ generated photons at frequencies $\omega_i$.
+In this situation, the frequencies generally lie within a spectral continuum of possible excitations (scattering operator given in the SI)~\cite{Huang2023}, defined by phase-matching between the electron (group) velocity and photon phase velocity~\cite{Kfir2019, Bendana2011}.
+It is worth noting that this phase-matching is simultaneously satisfied for all photon orders, as the scattering with one or more photons does not significantly alter the velocity of the electron or its path during the passage of the structure (non-recoil condition \cite{GarciadeAbajo2010, Talebi2018b}). \\ In an effective single-mode description, the resulting electron-photon state can be simplified to

 Here, the coefficients